Google-DSC-COMSATS-Lahore/Google-DSC-Website/README.md

-<h1 align="center">🌟 Google DSC Contributors Hub 🌟</h1>
+<h1 align="center">🌟Welcome to Google DSC Contributors Hub 🌟</h1>

-## 🌈 Why Contribute?

-Contribute to projects that empower communities, level up your skills, and network with peers and mentors!
+<p>Contribute to projects that empower communities, level up your skills, and network with peers and mentors!</p>

 ## 🚀 Getting Started